TimeDelta/learning-to-learn/README.md

   - Also, see [42](#references)

 ## Other Papers that Might be Useful
-Haven't really started these ones at all but they sound useful
 - [On the Relationship Between Variational Inference and Auto-Associative Memory](https://arxiv.org/pdf/2210.08013.pdf)
 - [Multifactorial Evolutionary Algorithm with Online Transfer Parameter Estimation: MFEA-II](https://www.researchgate.net/profile/Abhishek-Gupta-17/publication/331729696_Multifactorial_Evolutionary_Algorithm_With_Online_Transfer_Parameter_Estimation_MFEA-II/links/5c98495892851cf0ae95ec75/Multifactorial-Evolutionary-Algorithm-With-Online-Transfer-Parameter-Estimation-MFEA-II.pdf)
 - [STCA: Spatio-Temporal Credit Assignment with Delayed Feedback in Deep Spiking Neural Networks](https://www.ijcai.org/proceedings/2019/0189.pdf)